getdozer/dozer-docs/docs/cli-reference.md

 > ```

 #### `dozer security generate-token`
 If you want to utilize api security features, run following command to generate the token.
 Make sure you add following part in the dozer configuration file.
+For more details on how to configure authentication, details can be found [here](/docs/accessing-data/authorization).
 ```yaml
 api:
   api_security: